EmmanueleVilla/chess_ai_game/README.md

 ![Board](/images/preview.png "The board")

-The AI executable will receive the state of the board via args and must print to the console the move.
-The communication interface is yet to be determined
+The AI executable will receive the state of the board via args, must print to the console the move and then exit(0).
+The communication interface is yet to be determined.

+During play, a log file with all the moves will be saved for training.